How to go to college

 College for first-generation students

 Going to college can be especially stressful for first-generation students.
 It’s hard to know, what should I expect from college?
-If you’re the first person in your family to ever attend college, you may not have someone who can answer your college questions.
+If you’re the first person in your immediate family to ever attend college, you may not have someone who can answer your college questions.

 How do I start going to college?